adzerk-oss/boot-cljs-repl/README.md

 <script type="text/javascript">goog.require('adzerk.boot_cljs_repl');</script>
 ```

-### Build
+## Build

-Start a build pipeline with file-watcher, start ClojureScript REPL, and compile
+Start a build pipeline with file-watcher, ClojureScript REPL server, and
-ClojureScript with source maps, unified HTML loading, and no optimizations:
+compile ClojureScript with source maps, unified HTML loading, and no
+optimizations:

 ```bash
 # note: cljs-repl task must precede cljs task
 $ boot watch cljs-repl cljs -usO none
 ```

-### Connect REPL Client
+## REPL

 To start evaluating forms in the browser you must first connect to the running
 Clojure nREPL server and create a new, browser-connected CLJS REPL: